 There will also be a celebration meal on the Saturday evening in Leeds city centre.

-On the Friday before the seminar (10th May) a conference celebrating the publication of a new facsimile of one of the museum’s treasures, Royal Armouries MS I.33, the world’s oldest known surviving ‘fight book’ will be held at the Royal Armouries.
+On the Friday 10th May the one-day conference celebrating the publication of a new facsimile of one of the museum’s treasures, Royal Armouries MS I.33, the world’s oldest known surviving ‘fight book’ will be held at the Royal Armouries.

 The keynote speaker is Dr Jeffrey Forgeng, editor of 'The Medieval Art of Swordsmanship'.

-Conference tickets (sold separately to bookings for the training seminar on the Saturday and Sunday) cost £20 and are available from here.
+Conference tickets (which are sold separately to bookings for the training seminar on the Saturday and Sunday) cost £20 and are available from here.

 In addition a PDF with details of the events over the weekend is available here.